-These services are available to OSU-N and COTC students (or perspective COTC students applying for specific academic programs).
-Background checks cost $20.00.
-Individual requesting these services must stop by Fees & Deposits, pay the $20.00 and return to the Public Safety office with the receipt and a valid driver's license or state ID.
-Background checks are conducted between the hours of 8 a.m. and 4 p.m., Monday through Friday.
+These services are available to Ohio State Newark and COTC students (or perspective COTC students applying for specific academic programs).
+Background checks cost $25.00 for BCI&I and $35.00 for FBI applicants.
+Individuals requesting these services must pay those costs at Fees & Deposits, then report to the Public Safety office (Warner Center) with the receipt and a valid driver's license or state ID.
+Background checks are conducted at any time but you must have your receipt.
+An appointment is not required.
 Call 740-366-9237 for more information.

-Why is the Campus Safety Escort Service a Safe Alternative to Walking Alone?
+Why is the Public Safety Escort Service a Safe Alternative to Walking Alone?

 In order for your escort to easily identify you and document our activity, we respectfully request that you provide our friendly escort dispatcher with the following information when you call concerning an escort:

 Lockers may be rented from the Athletic Department during the year for individuals to secure their belongings.
 Other lockers, located at various places on campus, are available through the Learning Assistance Center, with priority is given to disabled students.
-Contact the Athletic Dept. at extension 6-9245 or (740) 366-9245 OR the Learning Assistance Center at extension 6-9246 or (740) 366-9246
+Contact the Athletic Dept. at 740.366.9245 OR the Learning Assistance Center at 740.366-9246.

 Safety on Campus